 The fast flowing aqua blue colour comes from the nearby Rocky Mountains.
 It was crazy to think we were only a stones throw from our downtown hotel, The Westin, Calgary (I mean, literally a ten minute walk) but already felt like we were in the heart of Canadian nature at its best.

-The saskatoon berry farm is based on the outskirts of Calgary.
-Featuring what feels like a cowboy village with saloon style arhitecture, its a picturesque setting to say the least.
+The Saskatoon berry farm is based on the outskirts of Calgary.
+Featuring what feels like a cowboy village with saloon style architecture, its a picturesque setting to say the least.
 There is a nice walk around gardens, beautiful sunflowers grow amongst old vintage rusted cars with the backdrop of countryside in the distance.
-The buidling houses a restaurant, deli and gift shop.
-We had a coffee and some of their specialty, saskatoon pie which I highly recommend.
+The building houses a restaurant, deli and gift shop.
+We had a coffee and some of their specialty, Saskatoon pie which I highly recommend.
 It’s a lovely way to spend a morning while seeing a different angle of Calgary.

 As I mentioned previously, we stayed in the Westin, Calgary, right in the centre of the city and only moments from the banks of the Bow River.
 The hotel featured several restaurants and it’s very own Starbucks.
 We had perfect conjoining rooms for our family.
 Featuring a lounge area ,as well as three double beds, there was ample space for our two kids to play and for us adults to relax and unwind.

 Westin, Calgary is incredibly family-friendly.
 They provided the kids with colouring books and cute panda ears that we ended up wearing everywhere we went.
 They still have them some weeks later and have enjoyed playing with them.
 We spent most of our time in Calgary exploring the surrounding area, however there were a few moments of downtime when we got to enjoy the amenities.